No one is safe…

 Maybe you’re looking for a new career path that’s not in danger of becoming obsolete.
 Maybe you’re already working in positive psychology and wondering how your job will stand up to the test of time, or what your growth opportunity will look like over your career (see job crafting).

 But I’ll tell you the secret when it comes to future-proofing your career:

 it’s more about cultivating the right skills than it is about your job title.

-If you have the right skills or care enough about mastering them (continuous development is one of our core values here at PPP), you’ll never run short of assets to put on your resume.
+If you have the right skills or care enough about mastering them (continuous development is one of our core values here at PostivePsychology.com), you’ll never run short of assets to add to your arsenal.

 To get you started, we’ve narrowed down eight indispensable positive psychology coaching skills that will make you a valuable, sought-after practitioner.
 Why?
 Because with these skills you’re going to be able to make your clients happy by delivering actual results.

 Please note: this list is by no means exhaustive.